Servideska/HPC/doc.zih.tu-dresden.de/docs/access/ssh_mobaxterm.md

 ![Opening a new session in MobaXterm](misc/mobaxterm4_session.png)

 2. Select a SSH section.
-Insert "Remote host" (taurus.hrsk.tu-dresden.de), "Username" ("marie" in this example), and "Port" 22.
-Near username, you can store credentials or just passphrases for specific connection (not recommended).
+Insert "Remote host" (`taurus.hrsk.tu-dresden.de`), "Username" (replace `marie` with your ZIH login), and "Port" 22.
+Using the button right from the username option, you can store and manage credentials.

 ![Settings for SSH connection in MobaXterm](misc/mobaxterm5_ssh.png)

-3. You can configure advanced settings in the same window below.
+3. Advanced settings can be configured in the same window below.
 These are

-- "Advanced SSH settings" - set defaults for this specific new session.
-For example, set an SSH key or change the remote environment,
+    - "Advanced SSH settings" - set defaults for this specific session.
+For example, set a SSH key or change the remote environment,
-- "Terminal settings" - change some terminal options,
+    - "Terminal settings" - change terminal options,
     - "Network settings" - configure how the connection is built over the network.
 For example, by adding a proxy as gateway to the targeted system,
-- "Bookmark settings" - specify how the session will be saved to your session list, which is afterwards accessible by the top left navigation tab named "Sessions".
+    - "Bookmark settings" - specify how the session will be saved to your session list, which is afterwards accessible by the button "Sessions".

 4. Start the session by clicking the button "OK".

-    If it is **not** your first time, your previous sessions are saved and you can find by going to the tab "Sessions"  &#8594;  "User sessions" and click the desired session.
-You can double click on one of your previous sessions the left.
+    Your previous sessions are saved in the bookmarks and can be accessed via the menu entry "Sessions"  &#8594;  "User sessions".
+Alternatively, double click on one of the previous sessions on the left panel.

 ![Opening a saved session in MobaXterm](misc/mobaxterm6_oldse.png)